-Voting shall be by secret ballot, and the voter shall place the ballot paper, which he or she has filled in and placed in an envelope (either in advance or in a polling booth provided on the premises), in the duly sealed ballot box at the polling station, together with the signature on the attendance sheet.
+Voting shall be by secret ballot, and the voter shall place the ballot paper, which they have filled in and placed in an envelope (either in advance or in a polling booth provided on the premises), in the duly sealed ballot box at the polling station, together with the signature on the attendance sheet.
 The ballot box shall be opened by a panel of three members (the Rector's designated representative, the Secretary General and the Legal Adviser), who shall simultaneously record the minutes, count the votes, and announce the result of the ballot by electronic mail.

-2.2.3 Powers of the Senate
+Powers of the Senate